gfranks/GFFloatingActionMenu/README.md

  * `fam_elevation` Elevation for the menu FloatingActionButton
  * `fam_expandIconRotation` Expand rotation of the icon when expanding the menu
  * `fam_collapseIconRotation` Collapsed rotation of the icon when expanding the menu
+ * `fam_dimWhenExpanded` Set when you want to dim the background when opening the menu
+ * `fam_dimWhenExpandedColor` Color of the background when opening of the menu, this will be animated
  * `fam_labelStyle` Text style to use on the Label for each floating action button that supports labels
  * `fam_labelPosition` Position of the labels when using vertical expand directions (0 for left, 1 for right)
  * `fam_expandDirection` Direction the menu will open (up, down, left, right, arcLeftUp, arcLeftDown, arcRightUp, arcRightDown)

- Note: GFFloatingActionButton comes with a default CoordinatorLayout.Behavior supporting both AppBarLayout anchoring and bottom sheets.
+ Note: GFFloatingActionMenu comes with a default CoordinatorLayout.Behavior supporting both AppBarLayout anchoring and bottom sheets.
 You may override this for your own Behaviors.

+GFFloatingActionButton:
+ * `fab_title` String to use when displaying the label next to this FloatingActionButton
+ Note: GFFloatingActionButton is an extended FloatingActionButton and inherits all attributes but allows for a label to be displayed next to it.
+While labels are also supported, they are only supported in vertical expand directions, up or down.

 Callback Methods:
 -----------------